 Monitor Usage Regularly

 Finally, keep track of how much time your child is spending on certain apps or websites to gauge usage levels but also identify any warning signs, such as cyberbullying, inappropriate conversations, the exploration of potentially troublesome topics, or online predators early on before things get out of hand.
-Luckily, there are plenty of resources out there to help empower parents to keep their kids safe.
+Luckily, plenty of resources are out there to help empower parents to keep their kids safe.

 Don't Demonize Technology Or Make It Taboo!